numpattern/numpattern.github.io/_posts/2020-04-16-Getting-Disclosed-GeoInfo.md

 ![Result](https://raw.githubusercontent.com/haroldvelasquez/haroldvelasquez.github.io/master/img/gdp_plot.png){: .center-block :}

-- Next what we want to try is the package _contextily_ which is a wonderful tool to retrieve tile maps from the Internet and embed them in our shapes.
+-Next what we want to try is the package _contextily_ which is a wonderful tool to retrieve tile maps from the Internet and embed them in our shapes.
 I really suggest that if you want to use geopandas and contextily you preferably create a new empty conda environment with a 3.7 python version.
 Then you install the _contextily_ package with conda-forge channel, geopandas and **pip install descartes**.
 I must mention that I tried installing the _contextily_ package into my 3.8 python with a CUDA 10.2 driver installed and I experienced lots of problems.

 Below I show the results of using _contextily_ package